Material-Blazor/Material.Blazor/Material.Blazor/Components/Dialog/MBDialog.md

 ## Details

 - A string Title;
-- A render fragment header (N.B.
+- A render fragment custom header (N.B.
 Use of this RenderFragment is an extension to the strict Material theme dialog.
 If you want a 'pure' Material dialog don't use this parameter.
 Use of this render fragment moves the MBDialog into the 'Plus' category of components);
 - A render fragment body;
 - A render fragment for buttons, each of which should have a dialog action string which is returned by the MBDialog when the button is pressed, closing the dialog;
 - Action text for when the scrim is clicked or the Escape button pressed - setting these to empty strings disables the relevant action forcing the user to close the dialog with a button press;